manueich/manueich.github.io/_pages/bayesian_inference.md

 author_profile: true
 ---

-## Aim and Scope
+## Aim and Scope of this Tutorial

 This tutorial exemplifies the use of approximate Bayesian inference with both a variational Bayesian (VB) and Markov Chain Monte Carlo (MCMC) approach on a very simple linear regression model.
 It is aimed at people who already have a basic understanding of probability theory including Bayes' rule, probability density functions and expectations and want to understand the inner workings, advantages and disadvantages of VB and MCMC approaches.

-This is important to apply both approaches to more complex datasets and models.
+There are a lot of tutorials on either approaches but I have not come across a tutorial that explains and describes both methods on the same model.
+I hope the following documents will fill this gap.
+The accompanying code in MATLAB and Python is also published.
+The described concepts are mainly taken from and expanded upon [Bishop's "Pattern Recognition and Machine Learning" (2006)](https://www.springer.com/gp/book/9780387310732).

 ## Introduction